 If you have developed ovarian cancer after using talcum-containing products for feminine hygiene, contact the Mankato product liability lawyers at Knutson + Casey.
 We offer free, no-obligation consultations and can help you determine whether you have a case.

 The link between ovarian cancer and talcum powder was discovered in 1971 in a study that revealed talc particles in the ovarian tissue of cancer patients.
 This was the first instance in which medical professionals realized women were at risk when using the powder on their bodies, sanitary pads, diaphragms, or condoms.
 Talc particles easily made their way into the vagina and were able to travel deeper into the reproductive organs.
 One sample study showed the ability of carbon particles to travel through the vagina and into the Fallopian tubes in as little as 30 minutes, leading researchers to believe the same was possible with talc particles.
 Despite the original findings and studies that have supported the original research, Johnson & Johnson continues to argue against the connection claiming insufficient evidence.
 The company has also managed to keep its product on the market without a warning for nearly half a century after the original discovery.

 If you or a loved one applied talcum powder for the use of feminine hygiene for 5 or more years and later developed ovarian cancer, you may have a legal right to compensation.
-Contact our Talcum Powder Attorneys today for a free consultation to discuss your options.
+Contact our Mankato talcum powder attorneys today for a free consultation to discuss your options.